AshesOverTheSeine/mMORPG/README.md

 ### Features

 * Needs
-    - Client-server communication
-    - Player movement
+    - ~~Client-server communication~~ Done!
+    - ~~Player movement~~ Done!
-    - Map (as both an array of tiles and array of characters)
+    - ~~Map (as both an array of tiles and array of characters)~~ Done!
-    - Display of map on screen
+    - Display of map on screen - Working on it!
+    - Dialogue box - for player chat and other information - Working on it!
+    - Unique player accounts
     - Server support for multiple concurrent users
 * Wants
-    - Dialogue box - for player chat and other information
+    - Colored text in dialogue box
     - Fight system
     - Quests
     - Inventory display
     - Stat screen
 * Frills
-    - Colored text in dialogue box
     - Button re-maps
     - Windows compatibility
     - Sound